eleith/emailjs/Readme.md

 	authentication, // array of preferred authentication methods ('PLAIN', 'LOGIN', 'CRAM-MD5', 'XOAUTH2') logger, // override the built-in logger (useful for e.g. Azure Function Apps, where console.log doesn't work) };
+// NOTE: `host` is trimmed before being used to establish a connection.
+// however, the original untrimmed value will still be visible in configuration.
 ```

 ## client.Client#send(message, callback)